Survey of U.S. code officials shows trends in code compliance during COVID-19

-Washington, D.C. – The International Code Council surveyed building and fire departments to learn how code officials are coping with the professional challenges brought on by the COVID-19 pandemic.
+The International Code Council surveyed building and fire departments to learn how code officials are coping with the professional challenges brought on by the novel coronavirus (COVID-19) pandemic.
 From March 22 through April 1, 2020, more than 1,150 respondents from all 50 U.S. states and the District of Columbia provided input.
 Respondents came from jurisdictions of all sizes ranging from 1,000 people to over 4.6 million.

 The survey collects trends, ideas, solutions and best practices from code officials about how they are keeping up with new building permits and new construction during the pandemic months.

-Although the U.S. Department of Homeland Security has determined the work of building and fire prevention departments to be essential to the nation’s response to the coronavirus pandemic—and no state has made a contrary determination—6 in 10 survey respondents did not have the capability to remotely carry out critical aspects of their work.
-With many departments already under resourced and many state and local governments facing severe revenue downturns resulting from the coronavirus pandemic, it is critical that federal coronavirus response funding be directed to building and fire prevention departments that need it to continue their essential functions.
+Although the U.S. Department of Homeland Security has determined the work of building and fire prevention departments to be essential to the nation’s response to the COVID-19 pandemic — and no state has made a contrary determination — six in 10 survey respondents did not have the capability to remotely carry out critical aspects of their work.
+With many departments already under-resourced and many state and local governments facing severe revenue downturns resulting from the COVID-19 pandemic, it is critical that federal COVID-19 response funding be directed to building and fire prevention departments that need it to continue their essential functions.
 Such investments would speed the restart of our economy and produce lasting reductions in departmental operation costs and permitting timelines.

-The recently passed Coronavirus Aid, Relief, and.
-Economic Security Act (CARES Act, H.R.
-748), provides state, local, tribal, and territorial (SLTT) governments with $150 billion through a Coronavirus Relief Fund (CRF) for necessary spending in response to this public health emergency, $45.4 billion through FEMA’s Disaster Relief Fund (DRF), and $5 billion through the Community Development Block Grant (CDBG) program.
+The recently passed Coronavirus Aid, Relief, and Economic Security Act (CARES Act, H.R.
+748), provides state, local, tribal and territorial governments with $150 billion through a Coronavirus Relief Fund (CRF) for necessary spending in response to this public health emergency, $45.4 billion through the Federal Emergency Management Agency’s Disaster Relief Fund (DRF), and $5 billion through the Community Development Block Grant (CDBG) program.
 Funding that enables code departments to work remotely should be an eligible activity under the CRF, and both the DRF and CDBG program have funded code enforcement activities previously.
-The Code Council has also urged the U.S. Congress to allocate support specifically for code department remote capabilities as part of a fourth coronavirus response measure Congress is currently considering.
+The Code Council has also urged the U.S. Congress to allocate support specifically for code department remote capabilities as part of a fourth COVID-19 response measure Congress is currently considering.

 The main survey findings are:

-- The majority of departments surveyed (93%) are still performing inspections, either remotely or in-person.
+- The majority of departments surveyed (93 percent) are still performing inspections, either remotely or in-person.
 This falls in line with what the Code Council expected given that many areas have classified construction and code compliance activities as essential.

-- More than half (65%) of respondents said that some or all employees that conduct plan review or inspections are working remotely.
+- More than half (65 percent) of respondents said that some or all employees that conduct plan reviews or inspections are working remotely.

-- A large percentage of jurisdictions (66%) use a combination of electronic and hard copy versions of building safety codes, while a much smaller percentage of jurisdictions (7%) have advanced to using all electronic.
-27% of respondents said their jurisdiction used only hard copies.
+- A large percentage of jurisdictions (66 percent) use a combination of electronic and hard-copy versions of building safety codes, while a much smaller percentage of jurisdictions (seven percent) have advanced to using all electronic.
+Twenty-seven percent of respondents said their jurisdiction used only hard copies.
 This could create challenges where hard copies are shared and departments do not have enough hard copies for each now-remote employee that needs them.
-In fact, 23% said their employees do not have access to needed hard copy code books.
+In fact, 23 percent said their employees do not have access to needed hard-copy codebooks.

 - Many jurisdictions have made the switch to electronic services, but a large percentage still do not have the capacity to go virtual.
 In particular:

-- 40% do not have the capability to do electronic/remote plan reviews.
+– Forty percent do not have the capability to do electronic/remote plan reviews.

-- 30% do not have the capability to do any aspect of electronic/remote permitting.
+– Thirty percent do not have the capability to do any aspect of electronic/remote permitting.

-- 61% do not have the capability for electronic/remote inspections.
+– Sixty-one percent do not have the capability for electronic/remote inspections.

-- To expand services to fight the coronavirus pandemic, many healthcare facilities are putting beds in alternative locations (like school gymnasiums, hotels, outpatient surgical centers) or in temporary structures in their parking lots.
-26% of respondents have encountered requests for permits for temporary occupancy and/or temporary structures as a result of the COVID-19 pandemic.
+- To expand services to fight the coronavirus pandemic, many healthcare facilities are putting beds in alternative locations (like school gymnasiums, hotels and outpatient surgical centers) or in temporary structures in their parking lots.
+Twenty-six percent of respondents have encountered requests for permits for temporary occupancy and/or temporary structures as a result of the COVID-19 pandemic.

 “The results of this survey show how quickly and efficiently many Code Council governmental members have moved from office work to telework and have adapted to a new virtual work environment,” said Code Council Chief Executive Officer Dominic Sims, CBO.
 “Now more than ever, we are reminded of the importance of building safety.
 Throughout this crisis, the Code Council will remain committed to its mission to advocate for building safety professionals around the world and identify new ways to contribute to public safety.”